Kintaro/wtftw/README.md

 ```
 Xnest -geometry 800x600+0+0 :1 &
-DISPLAY=:1 ./target/wtftw &
+DISPLAY=:1 ./target/release/wtftw &
 DISPLAY=:1 thunar &
 ```

 ## Installation

-Compile it normally with **cargo build**, and then either use it with your .xinitrc or your favorite display manager.
+Compile it normally with **cargo build --release**, and then either use it with your .xinitrc or your favorite display manager.
 If you want to configure it, take a look at the example config in *config/*.